-Employees, students, and covered individuals who believe they have been a target or harassment may at any time seek assistance in additional available forums, as explained below in the section on Legal Protection.
+Employees, students, and covered individuals who believe they have been a target of harassment may at any time seek assistance in additional available forums, as explained below in the section on Legal Protections.

-If the alleged conduct may constitute sex-based harassment under Title IX, the Title IX Coordinators will inform the complainant of his or her right to file a Formal Complaint under the Title IX Grievance Procedure [FMCC Complaint Form].
+If the alleged conduct may constitute sexual harassment under Title IX, the Title IX Coordinators will inform the complainant of his or her right to file a Formal Complaint under the Title IX Grievance Procedure.
 If a Formal Complaint is filed, the Title IX Grievance Procedure will apply, and this Complaint, Investigation, and Disciplinary Procedure DOES NOT apply.
 However, if the Formal Title IX Complaint is dismissed, FMCC may still choose to investigate the alleged Discriminatory Practices under this Policy, if FMCC determines that the alleged Discriminatory Practices may potentially violate this policy.

-If a complaint alleges conduct that occurred before August 1, 2024, and could constitute Sexual Misconduct, as defined under the Sexual Misconduct Policy, the Investigation and Disciplinary Procedures for Sexual Misconduct Cases Handled Outside of the Title IX Grievance Procedure will apply, and this Complaint, Investigation, and Disciplinary Procedure DOES NOT apply.
-However, if the Sexual Misconduct investigation is dismissed, FMCC may still choose to investigate the alleged Discriminatory Practices under this policy, if FMCC determines that the alleged Discriminatory

-Practices may potentially violate this policy.
+If a complaint alleges conduct that could constitute Sexual Misconduct, as defined under the Sexual Misconduct Policy, the Investigation and Disciplinary Procedures for Sexual Misconduct Cases Handled Outside of the Title IX Grievance Procedure will apply, and this Complaint, Investigation, and Disciplinary Procedure DOES NOT apply.
+However, if the Sexual Misconduct investigation is dismissed, FMCC may still choose to investigate the alleged Discriminatory Practices under this policy, if FMCC determines that the alleged Discriminatory Practices may potentially violate this policy.